 Take a turn through its twisting pathways and pass 200-year-old bonsai trees and a central pond full of plump golden Koi.

-The Chinzanso garden makes use of the undulating topography of the grounds of Hotel Chinzanso in Tokyo.
+The Chinzanso garden uses the undulating topography of the grounds of Hotel Chinzanso in Tokyo.

 Stroll along the winding path to encounter various historical relics such as the 16th century Stone statues of Rakan carved in the images of Buddha’s priests, the serene Shiratama Inari shrine and a three-story pagoda built 1000 years ago without the use of a single nail.